kallioaa/BoxLoadingTetris/documentation/specifications.md

 # Specifications

 The BoxTetris program cargo people to pack boxes (cuboids) into as few containers as possible.
-Dimensions of the containers are planned to be fixed.
-Number of boxes and their height and width can be altered.
+The containers and the dimensions of the cubioids can be altered.

 ## Algorithms and datastructures in use